 Don’t confuse Windows time/date when dual booting

 Linux has to bear the compatibility burden on this bit of arse-backwardsery, but the command in that link seems to work more or less.
 I also needed to kick the hardware clock for consistency.

 timedatectl set-local-rtc 1 --adjust-system-clock hwclock -w --localtime

 timedatectl set-local-rtc 0 --adjust-system-clock hwclock -w --utc

-Or, life hack: tell Windows OS that the timezone is in UTC and deal with Windows thinking it is 4am when I am at work.
-Since I only use Windows for an hour here and there each month it’s much easier.
+Or, life hack: I tell Windows OS that the timezone is UTC and deal with Windows thinking it is 4am when I am at work.
+Since I only use Windows for an hour here and there it’s much easier.
 (Not recommended: tell Windows to use UTC via advanced registry settings but still set a non-trivial time-zone.)

 Dual boot without unpairing bluetooth

 Yes every time you boot into a new OS you must re-pair your bluetooth devices.

 Claudia Kang’s tip was the simplest I found that worked, and can get your mouse working with only about 10 minutes labour intermittently repeated when you need to re-pair a device because something stupid happened with bluetooth.

 See also Mario Olivio Flores’ explanation and more complicated workaround which avoids manual copying via